apache/spark/docs/apache-airflow-providers-microsoft-azure/connections/adf.rst

 Configuring the Connection
 --------------------------

-Login
+Client ID
     Specify the ``client_id`` used for the initial connection.
     This is needed for *token credentials* authentication mechanism.

-Password
+Secret
     Specify the ``secret`` used for the initial connection.
     This is needed for *token credentials* authentication mechanism.

-Extra (optional)
+Tenant ID
-    Specify the extra parameters (as json dictionary) that can be used in Azure Data Lake connection.
+    Specify the ``tenantId`` used for the initial connection.
-    The following parameters are all optional:

-    * ``tenantId``: Specify the tenant to use.
     This is needed for *token credentials* authentication mechanism.

-    * ``subscriptionId``: Specify the subscription id to use.
+Subscription ID
+    Specify the ``subscriptionId`` used for the initial connection.
     This is needed for *token credentials* authentication mechanism.

-    * ``resourceGroup``: Specify the azure resource group name.
+Factory Name (optional)
+    Specify the Azure Data Factory to interface with.
+    If not specified in the connection, this needs to be passed in directly to hooks, operators, and sensors.

+Resource Group Name (optional)
-    * ``factory``: Specify the azure data factory to use
+    Specify the Azure Resource Group Name under which the desired data factory resides.
+    If not specified in the connection, this needs to be passed in directly to hooks, operators, and sensors.

 When specifying the connection in environment variable you should specify it using URI syntax.